Hong Kong regulator halts trade in China Taifeng Beddings

-HONG KONG, June 19 Hong Kong's securities regulator on Monday halted trade in China Taifeng Beddings Holdings Ltd, without giving details.
+HONG KONG, June 19 (Reuters) - Hong Kong's securities regulator on Monday halted trade in China Taifeng Beddings Holdings Ltd, without giving details.

 Shares in the bedding products manufacturer have not traded since February 2015, when China Taifeng requested a suspension.